AnthonyCusi/ultimate-2048/docs/final.md

 While it outperformed the baseline, A2C underperformed other models in 2048.

 A2C has many advantages in the world of reinforcement learning, most of which are applicable in the context of 2048.
-It is able to train its actor and critic in parallel, which makes its training relatively fast and simple.
-[10]  It is also able to continuously train in between each new move, preparing for more informed decisions in the long-term.
+It is able to train its actor and critic in parallel, which makes its training relatively fast and simple [10].
+It is also able to continuously train in between each new move, preparing for more informed decisions in the long-term.
 Furthermore, unlike our best performing algorithm, MCTS, A2C does not simulate a ton of possible futures, leading to a lower computational cost.

 Despite the advantages (no pun intended) of utilizing A2C, the underperformance of this model is due to the simple fact that it is not suited for this particular task of solving 2048.
 The basis of A2C is to learn by experience.
 In a game as random as 2048, it is often better to rely on planning, which MCTS does well.
-A2C is also extremely sensitive to hyperparameters, and it is difficult to prevent overfitting when the training environment is so limited.
-[9]
+A2C is also extremely sensitive to hyperparameters, and it is difficult to prevent overfitting when the training environment is so limited [9].
+Throughout the tuning process of our A2C implementation, we found that adding more hidden layers, adding entropy to increase exploration, and continually testing and improving various hyperparameter values did not have nearly the effect on the resulting average scores that we assumed they would.
+All of these changes caused our average score to go up from ~900 (as stated in our Progress Report) to around ~1100.
+A measly increase after a lot of optimization.
+It wasn't until we decided to prioritize organization - a strategy we also utilized with MCTS - by preferring to go down or left, that we were finally able to see an average score around ~2000.
+However, this organization is not an inherent part of the A2C algorithm, and is something that we had to hard code in to work with the actor's decision process in order to see any improvement.

-All in all, A2C certainly performs better than random moves on a very consistent basis, but it is not the ideal algorithm for 2048.
+All in all, A2C certainly performs better than random moves on a very consistent basis, but it is certainly not the ideal algorithm for 2048.

 ## Evaluation